 3. Broken links

-When relaunching or redeveloping a website without the use of an SEO expert, you are likely to have many broken backlinks on other websites.
-A good quality backlink profile is important when it comes to keeping your site ranking, so you need to make sure to address this.
+When relaunching or redeveloping a website without the use of an SEO expert, there is a high chance there will be broken links across your site.
+A good quality link profile and strategy is important when it comes to keeping your site ranking, so you need to make sure to address this.

 Search Console provides a list of known 404 errors and also highlights the broken links pointing to these pages.
 From here you can redirect to the most appropriate pages.

-If you have not yet set up Google Search Console, you can find our tutorial here.
+If you have not yet set up Google Search Console, benefit from our Google Search Console tutorial.

 4. 301 & 302 redirects

 - Don’t implement any new redirects that conflict with those already existing.
-You will create a redirect loop which will not permit the user from entering the site, which is not what we want!
+You will create a redirect loop which will not permit users to enter the site, which is not what we want!